Imagine a future where tight glucose control is maintained automatically and with ease.

 Aaron Kowalski, Ph.D.

-Aaron Kowalski is Chief Mission Officer and Vice President of Research, where he is a leader of JDRF’s Artificial Pancreas Project.
+Aaron Kowalski is Chief Mission Officer, where he is a leader of JDRF’s Artificial Pancreas Project.

 Aaron Kowalski, Ph.D.